yctercero/yctercero.github.io/_posts/2016-09-05-examining-js-frameworks-libraries-angular.markdown

 To give you a quick summary (though I suggest you take a look at the article):

 1. **Service** - think pseudoclassical instantiation pattern.
 A service is a constructor that is invoked using the 'new' keyword.
-It's properties are made available to the controller by passing the service in as an argument.
+Its properties are made available to the controller by passing the service in as an argument.
 2. **Factory** - you create and return an object whose properties become available to the controller by passing the factory in as an argument.
 You are not bound by any one instantiation pattern.

 So where would we want to use a service in this weather app?
 We need to be able to store the data that comes back from the api call to then display it elsewhere.
 I've decided to use a factory here that holds a function that fetches the weather data and a variable that will hold what is sent back.